-Having learned the drill, we sited on distant Sheep Peak at end of Charlie Bell Canyon for our 10-mile return trip.
+Having learned the drill, we sighted on distant Sheep Peak at end of Charlie Bell Canyon for our 10-mile return trip.
 Other than two big wash crossings, hiking was easy; we arrived back at our first camp just in time for a gorgeous sunset.

-We were relieved to find water in the Cabeza Prieta tinaja (natural tank) along with an engineered tank in an adjacent wash.
+We were relieved to find water in the Cabeza Prieta tinaja (natural tank), along with an engineered tank in an adjacent wash.
 We discovered a trail along canyon side back to our packs.

 Discouraged, I sheltered from wild wind in a big ironwood to don warm clothes while David explored the area.
 He had noticed a road taking off in the wash we crossed.
-A few minutes later he was back with his new favorite greeting, “We’re not going to die!”
+A few minutes later, he was back with his new favorite greeting: “We’re not going to die!”

-On our return trip we stayed closer to the toe of the mountains where wash crossings were less onerous.
+On our return trip we stayed closer to toe of the mountains, where wash crossings were less onerous.
 We followed a definite migrant and/or wildlife route in many places, while ATV tracks on every wash plateau indicated Border Patrol pursuits.
 To our relief, our water stash was not disturbed by either Border Patrol or migrants, and we made a nice “dry camp” in a wash a few miles down the road.

-The Buckhorn excavated tank was dry, but we filled up at another FWS “water tub” with a storage tank piped to a wildlife guzzler.
+Buckhorn excavated tank was dry, but we filled up at another FWS “water tub” with a storage tank piped to a wildlife guzzler.

-(Click upper right box above map to “view larger map” to see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)
+(Click upper-right box above map to “view larger map” and see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up.)